Engineering leadership | Blog Post

 A version of this article originally appeared on HR.com.

 The previous two years have shown us that remote work is here to stay – in one form or another – for the global workforce.
-With the transition to a more flexible work environment comes the opportunity to take a big leap forward in workplace diversity and inclusion.
+With the transition to a more flexible work environment comes the opportunity to take a big leap forward in inclusion, with remote work and diversity going hand in hand.

 Employers are recognizing that the ability to work from anywhere is much more than a relaxed dress code and transitioning to meeting over video calls.
 Remote work can level the playing field for marginalized groups, removing barriers to entry for many people and giving leaders previously unheard of opportunities to hire and retain diverse teams.